 I automate things like technical, statistical and relative analysis to scale my trading process.

-My code maintains data, evaluates markets, tracks setups, alerts entries and monitors positions.
+My code gets data, evaluates markets, monitors positions, tracks setups, alerts entries and more.

-Periodically, I withdraw capital in excess of deposits.
+I withdraw capital in excess of deposits monthly.